Choosing Beers By Season

-- Imperial — Among brewers, imperial is shorthand for extra boozy.
-Unsurprisingly, most people can’t have too many imperial beers in one night, meaning they are usually a bad idea if you plan on starting your drinking around noon.
+- Imperial — Among brewers, imperial is short for extra boozy.
+Unsurprisingly, most people can’t have too many imperial beers in one night because they are usually not the best idea if you plan on starting to drink around noon.
 But in the winter, when there aren’t any cookouts or long vacation days to worry about, imperial beers become a lot more appealing.
-Plus, the extra alcohol content provides a pleasant warmth, helping make the cold nights more bearable.
+Plus, the extra alcohol content provides a pleasant warmth, which helps make the cold nights more bearable.

 Getting the Most Out of Your Seasonal Beers

 Once you buy a seasonal beer, the next step is making sure it tastes its best.
 There are several ways to ensure you’re maximizing the potential of your perfectly selected beer.
-Here are some good tips for starters:
+Here are some good tips to start:

 Use Proper Glassware

-Just like for wine, there are specialty glasses designed to get the most out of different styles of beer.
-Pilsner glasses are tall and slender.
-Trappist beers should be served in wide-brimmed glasses that appear more like goblets.
+Just like wine, there are specialty glasses designed to get the most out of different styles of beer.
+Pilsner glasses are tall and slender, while glasses for Trappist beers are wide-brimmed and appear more like goblets.
 Some beers even come with the proper glassware depicted on the bottle.